SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code: Combining with chemistry

 We note that $\bar{e}_i$, $\sigma_{i\texttt{j}}$ and $\epsilon_{i\texttt{j}}$ depend only on the {\em shape} of the assumed spectrum within the given bin, not its amplitude.
 We also note that $\tilde n\,\tilde c=n\,c$, therefore $\bar{e}_i=\tilde{\bar{e}}_i$, $\sigma_{i\texttt{j}}=\tilde{\sigma}_{i\texttt{j}}$ and $\epsilon_{i\texttt{j}}=\tilde{\epsilon}_{i\texttt{j}}$.

 To simplify the calculation, we keep $\bar{e}_i$, $\sigma_{i\texttt{j}}$ and $\epsilon_{i\texttt{j}}$ {\it constant} during a simulation\footnote{This approximation is also adopted in many other astrophysical radiative transfer code, e.g. \citealt{Rosd13ramsert,Pawl11multifRT,Kann19AREPORT}.}.
 This can be done by fixing the spectrum shape within the spectral bin, although the normalization within a spectral bin is allowed to vary.
-Hence, we can pre-compute $\bar{e}_i$, $\sigma_{i\texttt{j}}$ and $\epsilon_{i\texttt{j}}$ for all ions in \chimes{} \footnote{We also include the Auger process using the data from \cite{Vern95photocrosssection} and \cite{Kaas93Auger}.}.
-We provide a {\sc Python} script in the \chimes{} package\footnote{See Data Availability statement.} to compute $e_i$, $\sigma_{i\texttt{j}}$ and $\epsilon_{i\texttt{j}}$ given the user-defined spectral bins and the assumed spectral shape $J_\nu$ of sources.
+Hence, we can pre-compute $\bar{e}_i$, $\sigma_{i\texttt{j}}$ and $\epsilon_{i\texttt{j}}$ for all ions in \chimes{}